What happens if you get coronavirus at work? Experts say it might be hard to prove.

 While McConnell said his position was not advocating for immunity against lawsuits but a higher bar that must be met by trial lawyers, his stance, along with his fellow Republicans, has sparked business group lobbying mania, the Los Angeles Times reported.

-McConnell’s office didn’t confirm if he plans to introduce legislation for business immunization, but federal government intervention could be troublesome for consumers and the law, experts say.
+McConnell’s office did not confirm if he plans to introduce legislation for business immunization, but federal government intervention could be troublesome for consumers and the law, experts say.

 First, plaintiffs could run into serious causation problems if they choose to sue stores or restaurants.
-Like going after an employer, customers would have to prove that they contracted the virus because the business did something wrong.
+Like going after an employer, customers would have to prove they contracted the virus because the business did something wrong.

 “You would go broke defending yourself,” Scales said, offering that a safe harbor for businesses who adhere to Centers for Disease Control and Prevention be shielded from lawsuits is another idea floating around.
 “Let’s find out what businesses are actually doing.
 Let’s get more information."

-The likelihood of there being many lawsuits is small, Speiler estimates, and is less of a concern than the federal government making rules around lawsuits.
+The likelihood of there being many lawsuits is small, Spieler estimates, and is less of a concern than the federal government making rules around lawsuits.

 “The intervention by the federal government in private tort law of states would be extremely problematic,” she said.
 “Tort law is a matter of states.”